temcavanagh/Skin-Cancer-Detection/README.md

 **Model 2: MobileNet V2**

 The MobileNet V2 model is a convolutional neural network architecture that is opti- mized for performance on mobile devices.
 The network architecture is optimised for speed and memory; and contains residual blocks [3].
-The resulting training perfor- mance and classification performance are shown below.
+The resulting training performance and classification performance are shown below.

 <img width="372" alt="Fig 6" src="https://user-images.githubusercontent.com/50828923/148700222-590c53a1-bf97-4871-8186-775da79f6810.png">